bernatGene/cereal-io/README.md

   ![image](https://github.com/bernatGene/cereal-io/assets/39168013/af866ff5-48b1-41ff-ae45-f2c0ca78fb67)
 - Copying `Cereal.cs` into your assets.
 - Creating a Game Object to contain your unity inputs.
-- Having a widget that allows you to select from a list of open Serial Ports, and call `ConnectToPort`.
 - Connecting game objects to functions that send or read the values you want.

 Alternatively you can drag and drop the `Cereal_IO_V3.unitypackage` found in this repository under the `unity` folder, on your assets folder and use the given template scene.